Collections

 Setting collection properties

-During the collection creation, you can set collection limits as follows:
+During the collection creation, you can set collection properties as follows:

 const {result} = await sdk.collection.create({